See the latest positions on statewide ballot measures from California State PTA.

 CALIFORNIA SCHOOLS AND LOCAL COMMUNITIES FUNDING ACT

-California State PTA supports California Schools and Local Communities Funding Act and encourages PTA members to get involved in the campaign.
+California State PTA supports California Schools and Local Communities Funding Act.

 This initiative will change how commercial and industrial property is taxed and raise between $6 billion and 10 billion to support our schools (40 percent) and other local governments (60 percent).